Omnisama/Full-Data-Collection-On-Hizbut-Tahrir-and-radicals-by-Omnisama-final-version/README.md

 The Main Data folder: (Please Download the whole folder) https://www.dropbox.com/scl/fo/p3x9ar9iukv0wv6bhotv3/AMNBXtopkH-svv1XD69PmiE?rlkey=7f6qncom2tmbc4a819o6qrohy&st=kkvyygjf&dl=0

+Internet Archive Full Data on Zip file : https://archive.org/details/full-data-collection-on-hizbut-tahrir-and-radicals-by-omnisama-final-version_202504

+Github Archive for open access : https://github.com/Omnisama/Full-Data-Collection-On-Hizbut-Tahrir-and-radicals-by-Omnisama-final-version

 Important Tips : in case of a directory/file error while opening, copy paste the file into another place and it will open. in case of video not opening either copypaste in another directory or switch your media player to something like Media Player Classic and vlc.

-Github Archive for open access : https://github.com/Omnisama/Full-Data-Collection-On-Hizbut-Tahrir-and-radicals-by-Omnisama-final-version

 Instructions for reviewing the intel:
 1. Start by reading : "Read Me First – Must Have Comprehensive Guide" (PDF)"  to understand the full context.